sts10/masto-counter/readme.md

 ## Run it yourself

 To run it yourself, you'll need to [have Ruby running](https://github.com/tootsuite/mastodon/blob/master/docs/Running-Mastodon/Production-guide.md#rbenv) and then install the `nokogiri` gem, which you can do by running `gem install nokogiri`.
-Then clone this repo down and run `ruby runner.rb`.
+Then clone this repo down and run `ruby counter.rb`.

 ## Where's the data from?